bUnit-dev/bUnit/docs/docs/misc-test-tips.md

 </PropertyGroup>
 ```

+## Capture logs from ILogger in test output

+TODO: Document XunitLogger and XunitLoggerFactory

 ## Make copy/paste of HTML easier

 When writing C# based tests, you sometime want to copy/paste some HTML into C# strings from e.g. a Razor file.
 This is tedious to do manually as you have to escape the quotes and other special characters.
 The extension, [SmartPaster2019](https://marketplace.visualstudio.com/items?itemName=martinw.SmartPaster2013), allows us to copy strings where any character that needs to be escaped will be automatically.